 Vice President, International Governmental Affairs

-Biegun oversees all aspects of Ford’s international governmental relations, including trade strategy and political risk assessment.
-Before joining Ford, he was a national security adviser for the U.S. Senate and provided analysis and planning for the Senate’s consideration of foreign policy and defense and intelligence matters.
-He also worked at the White House as executive secretary of the NSC, and was a senior staff member in the office of former National Security Adviser Condoleezza Rice.
+Stephen Biegun oversees all aspects of Ford’s international governmental relations, including trade strategy and political risk assessment.
+Before joining Ford, he was a national security adviser for the U.S. Senate, and provided analysis and strategic planning for the Senate’s consideration of foreign policy and defense and intelligence matters.
+He also worked at the White House as executive secretary of the National Security Council, and was a senior staff member in the office of former National Security Advisor Condoleezza Rice.

 Vice President, Design

-De Waard oversees all marketing, sales, and service personnel and activities in all European markets for Ford.
-From January 2009, as vice president of sales, Ford of Europe, he was responsible for 49 markets, including the UK, France, Italy, Spain, and Russia, among others.
-Previously, de Waard was chairman and managing director of Ford of Britain and vice president, Europe, Ford Customer Service Division.
-He joined Ford Netherlands in 1990 and served as a sales manager and marketing manager.
+Roelant de Waard has overseen all marketing, sales, and service personnel and activities in European markets since January 2011.
+Starting in January 2009, as vice president of sales, Ford of Europe, he was responsible for 49 markets, including the U.K., France, Italy, Spain, and Russia.
+Earlier, de Waard was chairman and managing director of Ford of Britain and vice president, Europe, Ford Customer Service Division.
+He joined Ford Netherlands in 1990, and served as a sales manager and marketing manager.

 Vice President, Labor Affairs

-Dirksen oversees global labor policy and negotiations covering Ford’s approximately 117,000 union employees.
-He is also responsible for hourly employee health care management and the company’s collective bargaining with unions worldwide.
+Bill Dirksen oversees global labor policy and negotiations covering Ford’s approximately 170,000 union employees.
+He’s also responsible for hourly employee health care management and the company’s collective bargaining with unions worldwide.
 Previously, Dirksen served as executive director, U.S. labor affairs, and played a key role in leading the company’s negotiations with the UAW.
-Dirksen joined Ford in 1985, and has served as the senior human resources leader in Ford Credit, as well as other top positions.
+Dirksen joined Ford in 1985, and has served as the senior human resources leader at Ford Credit, in addition to other top positions.

 Vice President, Powertrain Engineering